-Under the laws of most states, employees owe a duty of loyalty to their employers.
+Under the laws of most states, employees owe a duty of loyalty to their employers during the employment relationship.
 Employers that discover a former employee acted contrary to their interests while still employed may also have a claim for breach of that duty.
 (See Practice Note, Protection of Employers' Trade Secrets and Confidential Information: Breach of Duty of Loyalty or Fiduciary Duty.)